appium/appium-xcuitest-driver/docs/guides/capability-sets.md

 ---
-title: Session Capability Sets For Common Testing Scenarious
+title: Basic Examples of Session Capability Sets
 ---

 This article describes necessary capabilities that must be provided in order